 2. Becoming a Trusted Referral Source Will Increase Your Reputation and Revenue

-When prospects explain their situations, you will have a simple decision to make: you can either help them or not.
-It’s as clear as that, but what you can do if you cannot help is to provide a referral to a company that can.
+When prospects explain their situations, you will have a simple decision to make: you can either them or not.
+It’s as clear as that, but what you can do if you if you cannot help is to provide a referral to company that can.

 In order to make an informed referral, educate yourself on what your competition is doing and become intimately familiar with these solutions, whether it is a firm niche service or a vendor’s tax program.
 This is time well spent to understand your competition, even if you do not provide referrals any time in the near future.